+CAT.
 An instrument with which criminals are flogged.
-It consists of nine lashes of whip-cord, tied to a wooden handle, and is frequently called cat-o-nine-tails.
-It is used where the whipping-post is retained as a mode of punishment and was formerly resorted to in the navy.
+It consists of nine lashes of whip-cord, tied on to a wooden handle.

 CATALLA.
-In old English law.
+In old English Law.
 Chattels.
 The word among the Normans primarily signified only beasts of husbandry, or, as they are still called, "cattle," but, in a secondary sense, the term was applied to all movables in general, and not only to these, but to whatever was not a fief or feud.
 Wharton.